zeek/package-manager/doc/package.rst

 ------------------

-The minimum requirement for a package is that it be a git repository containing a metadata file named :file:`pkg.meta` at its top-level that begins with the line::
+The minimum requirement for a package is that it be a git repository containing a metadata file named :file:`bro-pkg.meta` at its top-level that begins with the line::

   [package]